lit/lit.dev/packages/lit-dev-content/site/docs/components/lifecycle.md

 {% endswitchable-sample %}

-Decorating a field will then cause each instance to run an an initializer that adds a controller:
+Decorating a field will then cause each instance to run an initializer that adds a controller:

 ```ts